 Lofty Heights are a non-profit organisation providing specialist decluttering, deep cleaning and garden services working closely with the NHS, local authorities, and charities providing specialist support to more vulnerable people in the community.

-Their team members have been at the forefront working in the homes of patients ready for discharge, but who risk blocking hospital beds because they need help to create space in their homes for hospital beds or mobility equipment to be installed.
 The funding they have received from the Suffolk Coronavirus Community Fund has enabled them to purchase key-safes and a drill to enable the fit of vital key-safes at the properties of patients who live alone.
-Usually the team has to go to the hospital to collect keys from the patient and then go back to the hospital to return the keys.
+Usually, the team has to go to the hospital to collect keys from the patient and then go back to the hospital to return the keys.
 Having the key safe and the ability for the team to install them (because of having a decent drill), keys can now be left safely at the property removing the necessity to make a return trip to hospitals to return keys.
-House keys are now readily available when the patient is escorted home from hospital and available for equipment delivery and visiting home carers, removing the need for them also to have to run around after keys.

 In spite of all the challenges, one year on, this organisation has helped more than 420 people return from hospital, to a home safer and cleaner than the one they left, with the hospital beds and other equipment in place to enable care to continue at home where necessary.
 Often, the team were sent to prepare the home for ‘end of life care’, allowing people the opportunity to die at home in a familiar place and in the company of loved ones.